-George Hobor, who joined the Robert Wood Johnson Foundation (RWJF) in 2017, is a program officer working to promote healthy, more equitable communities.
+George Hobor, who joined the Robert Wood Johnson Foundation (RWJF) in 2017, is a senior program officer working to promote healthy, more equitable communities.
 He is committed to building the capacity of the nonprofit and public sectors to use data and research in their program and policy development, and to advancing a broader conception of health that extends beyond the health care system.
 Hobor describes his work as “using the power of data and research to find solutions to social-economic conditions that affect community health, such as residential segregation, housing security, and social mobility.”

 Previously, Hobor served as the Healthy Communities director for the Louisiana Public Health Institute (LPHI).
 In this role, he developed and implemented data-driven projects that helped nonprofit organizations and governmental departments address the challenges of climate change, economic downturns, natural disasters, and other shocks.
 His work at LPHI included conducting original research related to health and well-being, instructing organizations and key stakeholders on using data and evidence-based approaches to program and policy development, and engaging organizations to build collaborative networks to exercise political power and influence change.